wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

 # Using Branches in Git

+(Separation of concerns: good in your code, good in your coding.)

+## Why am I talking about branches?

+* Because they can make your work faster and easier.

 ## What do I want you to come away with?

 * The desire to use branches, and enough knowledge to benefit from them.